lindacom/python/Django/projects/blog/README2.md

 9. Once the server is created copy the SSH access credentials
 10. Click the networking tab

-N.b. you neet Putty to SSH into an application - https://www.putty.org or Linux Bash Shell or GIT Bash
+N.b. you need Putty to SSH into an application - https://www.putty.org or Linux Bash Shell or GIT Bash

 11. In Windows open GIT Bash application twice (to have two terminal windows (one for cloud server and one for local machine.)
 12. In the left trminal (cloud) paste the SSH command and enter password.
 You will then be SSH's into your web server - root@localhost.